Primary

 Shoulder-width grip or slightly narrower—going too narrow strains wrists.
 The bar path is fixed, so position the bench where the bar touches your lower chest naturally.
 Tuck elbows tight throughout.

-Want Smith Machine Close Grip Bench Press in your program?
+See where Smith Machine Close Grip Bench Press fits in your weekly plan

 Position a flat bench under the Smith machine bar.